John W. Tumelty Logo

 Q: Should I refuse to submit to a breath test?

 A: No. The breath test is mandatory, which means that refusal will result in breath test refusal charges that are very difficult to challenge in court.
-If you are convicted of refusal, you will almost certainly lose your driver’s license.
+If you are convicted of refusal, you could face fines, license suspension, and the requirement to install an ignition interlock device in your vehicle at your own expense, among other consequences.
+You also aren’t protected from facing DUI charges just because you refused to submit for a breath test.

 Q: What is an Alcotest?